jrich8573/_init_/README.md

   1. emacs (I use org mode in emacs for tracking TODO's and notes, and I do have the evil package loaded in emacs to emulate vim key bindings).
   1. My shell of chioce is [oh-my-zsh](http://ohmyz.sh/)
       1. git configured, and thus I rarely utilize GitHub desktop.
 Thus, configuring git is essential.
       __NOTE:__  I have tested this git config on public GitHub and GitHub Enterprise only.
-I have not tested on GitLab, BitBucker, sourceforge, or any other git based version control application
+I have not tested on GitLab, BitBucket, sourceforge, or any other git based version control application
   1. Eclipse (for writing Hadoop Mappers and Reducers in Java)

 ### Usage: